jvz/musigma.blog/_posts/2017-04-20-microservices.md

 backend is interesting and should be considered as another alternative to traditional synchronous request/response APIs.

+The patterns behind microservice architectures generally parallel the wider internet.
+Instead of attempting to abstract away distributed systems, developers should be embracing them.
+A monolithic architecture attempts to group everything together under the illusion that a simpler local programming model will work out, but in reality, these patterns do not scale well on the web, in big data, in the internet of things, in artifical intelligence, or really any non-trivial application of software engineering or computer science.
+As technology continues to improve, past assumptions that allowed monolithic software to thrive no longer work well for most applications.
+Embrace the horizontal nature of interconnected technology as this is still only the beginning as distributed systems of the future continue to spread out.

 [soa]: https://en.wikipedia.org/wiki/Service-oriented_architecture
 [ddd]: https://en.wikipedia.org/wiki/Domain-driven_design
 [agile]: http://agilemanifesto.org/